 There’s not much that pairs better than beautiful weather and a refreshing cocktail.
 That’s why when you’re traveling to Tampa, Florida, you better come thirsty.
-There’s an abundance of watering holes in this waterfront city, ranging from divey to swanky and everything in between.
+There’s an abundance of watering holes in this waterfront city, ranging from dive bars to swanky clubs and everything in between.
 And people are noticing: Tampa was recently named the 11th “most fun” city in America by WalletHub, based on factors like number of bars, music venues and dance clubs per capita.

 These six bars — including a classy rooftop cocktail bar, a speakeasy and a raucous roadhouse — will help you discover Tampa’s nightlife scene like a local.

 Franklin Manor is the place to be.
 It boasts a huge patio so you can enjoy Tampa’s mild climate, and on weekend nights, often features a mix of music, with a live band outside and a dance-inducing DJ inside.

 On the menu are “elevated bar snacks” like Cuban nachos and Polynesian noodles, and a range of drinks like the signature “Manor Frosé,” which is akin to a rosé slushie.

 What comes to mind when you think of vacationing in Florida?
 Sipping a fruity cocktail as the sun sets over the ocean, of course.

 That’s exactly what you’ll get at this waterfront bistro, which is located on Harbour Island and has great views of Tampa’s skyline.
 Some cocktail highlights include a Mango Mint Frozen Daiquiri and a Passion Fruit Colada.
 Drink up while enjoying food that ranges from steaks to fresh seafood to sushi.